ng-/ng/readme.md

 		$locationProvider.html5Mode(true);
 	})
 ```
+### New api
+There are two ng-only methods.
+- .interceptor() that adds middleware
+- .transform() pre-processes functions

 ##### Interceptors:
 ng - like many node frameworks - uses middleware to process and respond to incoming requests.  ng uses angular's interceptor api (http://docs.angularjs.org/api/ng/service/$http#interceptors) to build a middleware stack.
 Register middleware using the module's interceptor method.
 At the very least you will need to add one middleware interceptor - such as the one below - to serve your application